grid-line

 Surveys report that one-fifth of businesses are currently employing RPA.

-One of the main reasons enterprises are adopting RPA is because of the tight labor market and the need to maximize employee efficiency and productivity.
+One of the main reasons enterprises are adopting RPA is because a tight labor market means that businesses need to maximize employee efficiency and productivity.

 Data shows that the average company in the US with 500 employees loses more than $1.4 million each year due to time wasted on repetitive tasks.